Call us now:

 How do ministerial regulations specify obligations by building category?

-“Special buildings” are defined in supplemental regulations and may include hospitals, schools, theatres, or facilities where large numbers of people congregate.
-These buildings are governed not only by general provisions under the Act but also by special rules relating to ventilation, emergency exits, lighting, and disabled access.
-For example, Ministerial Notification B.E.
-2549 outlines accessibility features required in public buildings for individuals with disabilities, aligning domestic law with Thailand’s obligations under the UN Convention on the Rights of Persons with Disabilities.
+Supplementary regulations also define “special buildings,” which may include hospitals, schools, theatres, and other facilities that accommodate large numbers of people.
+These buildings must comply not only with the general provisions of the Act but also with specific rules on ventilation, emergency exits, lighting, and accessibility for persons with disabilities.
+For instance, Ministerial Notification B.E.
+2549 sets out mandatory accessibility features for public buildings, aligning Thai law with the country’s obligations under the UN Convention on the Rights of Persons with Disabilities.

 Each classification determines not only the engineering standards to be applied but also the permitting procedure, frequency of inspections, and the qualifications of those who must supervise the construction.
 For instance, while an ordinary residential house might only require sign-off by a licensed engineer, a high-rise condominium project may necessitate a team of civil engineers, safety inspectors, and environmental auditors.

-Furthermore, zoning restrictions imposed by the Town Planning Act B.E.
-2518 (1975) operate in tandem with the Building Control Act.
-These restrictions prevent, for example, the construction of industrial buildings in residential or conservation zones.
-Section 5 of the Building Control Act grants the Minister of Interior the authority to align building classifications with zoning codes, ensuring a coherent and enforceable regulatory framework.
-The consequences of violating such a classification include not only administrative sanctions but also possible criminal liability under Sections 42 and 44 of the Act.
+Zoning restrictions under the Town Planning Act B.E.
+2518 (1975) operate alongside the Building Control Act.
+These restrictions, for example, prohibit the construction of industrial buildings in residential or conservation zones.
+Section 5 of the Building Control Act empowers the Minister of Interior to align building classifications with zoning codes, thereby ensuring a coherent and enforceable regulatory framework.
+Any breach of these classifications may trigger not only administrative sanctions but also potential criminal liability under Sections 42 and 44 of the Act.

 Get expert legal guidance.